johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_queries.md

 +------------+
 ```

-However, if we were to change the final query to replace the constant with a variable, as follows.
+However, if we were to change the final query to replace the constant with a variable, as follows:

 ```datalog
 ?- mortal(X).
 ```

-The program will select all matching (in this case all) facts from the _mortal_ relation.
+The program will select all matching (in this case all) facts from the
+_mortal_ relation.
+In this case the column is named for the variable `X`, the
+previous example used the anonymous identifier.

 ```text
 +------------+